Certified Roofing Contractors by GAF & IKO.

 Strip Away Old Shingle Layers

 If you only have one layer of shingles on your roof, you are permitted to have up to two layers of asphalt shingling.
 Installing a new layer on top of the old layer will save you money on the replacement.
-However, Albany, Saratoga Springs and the rest of the Capital Region is a very cold climate.
+However, Albany, Saratoga Springs, Clifton Park and the rest of the Capital Region has a very cold climate.
 Not stripping away the old layer means the contractor cannot inspect or repair the decking and flashing of your roof.

 PRO ADVICE: It's almost always going to be better long-term to strip away the old shingles rather than add a layer because this allows the contractor to install ice and water shields (rubber membrane that prevent leaks at the eaves during ice buildups in the winter).
 Especially keep an eye out if you can see original wood shingles when you're in your attic, in this case the plywood decking needs to be replaced, which alone can add $5,000 to the final billing.
 So if the contractor is only suggesting adding a new layer of shingles to the roof, be precautious.
 Adding a new layer will fix the problem now, but only kicks the can of the bigger problem down the road.